The Cyber Castle Heist

 Glass

 67 days afterWakes at 3 AM dreaming of paintings that shift when she looks at them.
 Of hallways that fold back on themselves.
+Of a cursor blinking in darkness, asking questions she cannot understand.
 She will never run a job against Cyber Castle again.
 She warns others.

 Ink

-24 days afterAttempts to sell the stolen data.
-His buyer is reassigned to an orbital facility that same morning.
+24 days afterAttempts to sell the stolen data through underground channels.
+His buyer—a Nexus corporate intelligence officer—is reassigned to an orbital facility that same morning.
 Urgent.
 Non-negotiable.
 Fourteen months managing inventory systems in zero-g.

 Brick